 Equity release is a popular way to enjoy the money tied up in your property, and allows you to enjoy a more exciting later life.
 There are advantages and disadvantages associated with equity release which we’ve listed below.

-- You won’t be able to leave your property as inheritance
+You won’t be able to leave your property as an inheritance.

 Whether you’re selling your home or buying a new house, make sure you use Compare My Move to get you the best deals on your conveyancer, surveyor and removal company.
 We compare and connect you with verified and trusted industry professionals to help save you money on your move.